-- 1. Each State Party shall take the necessary measures to ensure that the crimes to which the State Party applies this Convention in accordance with article 2 constitute crimes under its domestic law. - 2.
+- 1. Each State Party shall take the necessary measures to ensure that the crimes to which the State Party applies this Convention constitute crimes under its domestic law. - 2.
 Each State Party shall make the crimes referred to in paragraph 1 punishable by appropriate penalties which take into account their gravity.